InvestedBrick/Brick-Lang/README.md

 *Note:*
 - Currently, there is only support for Windows 10, but feel free to write a pull request for other operating systems.

+*Development status:*
+- Due to Windows not working anymore on my computer, I have shifted to Ubuntu and since I do not want to rewrite the entire generation code right now, the development of this compiler is no longer active